wfpidn/ERM/docs/o-rsp.md

 Climate shocks are a major driver of food insecurity in the world and cause the majority of WFP beneficiaries.

-These data sets provide valuable information for:<br>
+These data sets provide valuable information for:

 - Early Warning of food security shocks.
 - Contextual analysis required for planning of WFP interventions.
 - Climate Change adaptation programmes.

-As part of VAMPIRE development, WFP Indonesia try to use satellite-derived precipitation estimates to enhanced the rainfall monitoring module, so it’s capable to monitor:<br>
+As part of VAMPIRE development, WFP Indonesia try to use satellite-derived precipitation estimates to enhanced the rainfall monitoring module, so it’s capable to monitor:

 - Extreme rainfall.
 - Rainfall overland-flow/runoff inundation.
 - Landslide caused by rainfall.